rferolino/avgsp-springboot-angular/README.md

 ```

 Next. we can start our Angular project using:

 **ng serve**

 ## Build project

 If everything seems to work correctly we can build the project using:

-**mvn clean install**
+**mvn package spring-boot:repackage**

 *Make sure you are executing the command in the spring-boot-angular-maven-build parent module*

-After building the application, in the backend is generated the target/
+After building the application, in the services is generated the target/
-folder which contains the jar: backend-0.0.1-SNAPSHOT.jar
+folder which contains the jar: services-0.0.1-SNAPSHOT.jar
-And in the **frontend** is generated the dist/ folder and node_modules.
+And in the **ui** is generated the dist/ folder and node_modules.
 If you want to run the executable JAR, open terminal and add:

-java -jar backend-0.0.1-SNAPSHOT.jar
+java -jar services-0.0.1-SNAPSHOT.jar

 ## Allow Angular to handle routes